bhoffman0/CSAwesome2/_sources/Unit1-Using-Objects-and-Methods/topic-1-1-intro-algorithms.rst

 |CodingEx| **Coding Exercise: Compile Time Error 2**

-Click on the |runbutton| button below to try and run the following code.
+Click on the run button below to try and run the following code.
 Look for an error message after the code.
 This time the error message will probably point even more exactly at the problem than in the previous exercise.
 Try to fix the code and run it again.